flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 ## Context

 The `ignoreSemantics` was introduced as a workaround to mitigate the result of `IgnorePointer` and its related widgets dropping entire semantics subtrees.
-This issue was later fixed, thus no longer needed
+Therefore, this workaround is no longer needed.

 ## Description of change